This post contains affiliate links. The Salt Sirens earns from qualifying purchases.

 During the peak season of May, the Sea Pearl disembarks on a 6 to 8-day journey over calm waters towards the top diving spots of Seychelles that are known for underwater granite slopes and healthy shark population.

 The Solomons PNG Master is a 30 meter (98 feet) long liveaboard vessel that operates the waters of Solomon Islands.
-It has 12 cabins that can accommodate upto 20 guests where your room choices includes the Single Standard Cabin, Standard Twin Share Cabin, Classic Double Cabin, Classic Twin Cabin and the Premium Double Cabin.
+Formerly named as Taka, it has 12 cabins that can accommodate up to 20 guests where your room choices includes the Single Standard Cabin, Standard Twin Share Cabin, Classic Double Cabin, Classic Twin Cabin and the Premium Double Cabin.
 Its onboard amenities includes an air-conditioned lounge equipped with TV and DVD Player, a dedicated camera area, a large sun deck and a dining hall that serves Italian, Australian and International cuisine.

 The month of May is considered the first month for good weather in the Solomon Islands.
 With this, liveaboards like the Solomons PNG Master will usually take on a 7 or 10-day trip and calmly sail to the top diving destinations of Solomon Islands like wrecks from the Second World War in Iron Bottom Sound.